Updated: Jul 1

 As he explains, he likes to make esoteric references in his music, but it’s actually all about self empowerment.
 At the end of the song he says the message is really clear, other people may not accept what you are, but, “never listen to what they say.”

-GOML was able to accomplish quite a bit considering all the setbacks the year had in store for everyone and they are still going strong.
-As for The Lucky 13, they are rolling back in as the vaccines are rolling out, with a lot of hard work and perseverance the crew is hoping to reopen the weekend of March 19th, so keep your eyes on their Instagram page for details.
+These guys were able to accomplish quite a bit considering all the setbacks this year and a half had in store for everyone and they are still going strong.
+As for The Lucky 13, they are rolling back in as the vaccines are rolling out, with a lot of hard work and perseverance the crew was able to reopen the weekend of March 19th and now are back to full hours with no curfew so keep your eyes on their Instagram page for details on upcoming entertainment.